 Futures Unlimited, Inc., established in 1970, is a not-for-profit agency serving individuals with disabilities in Livingston County.
 Futures Unlimited receives funding from the Livingston County Mental Health 708 Board and the Livingston County 377 Board for the Care and Treatment of Persons with a Developmental Disability.
 Services include community employment and job placement services, supported employment, facility based employment and community living support services.
 Futures Unlimited is committed to providing quality programs with a focus on designing services that meet or exceed expectations of individuals served.

-Additional funding is provided by the Mental Health Board for services provided by Alternatives to Domestic Violence and Sexual Assault Services.
-ADV-SAS is a not-for-profit agency providing services to victims of domestic violence and sexual abuse in LaSalle and Livingston Counties.
+Additional Mental Health Board funding is for services provided by Safe Journeys, a not-for-profit agency providing services to victims of domestic violence and sexual abuse in LaSalle and Livingston Counties.
 The mission of the agency is to assist individuals seeking to free themselves from violence through crisis intervention, supportive counseling, advocacy and prevention education.

 Funding is provided to OSF Saint James John W. Albrecht Medial Center Infant-Toddler Enrichment Program.
 This program provides children in Livingston County birth to three years of age the following services: identification of children at risk of developmental delays, identification and referral of children with developmental delays, developmental education, developmental stimulation and environmental enrichment, opportunities for children at risk of delays to interact with children with and without developmental delays, preschool readiness skill instruction and case management.